jesgs/CloudRig/README.md

 # What is CloudRig?
-CloudRig is a custom featureset package for the [Rigify](https://docs.blender.org/manual/en/latest/addons/rigging/rigify/introduction.html) Blender addon, developed for the Blender Animation Studio in-house, with the help of professional animators.
+CloudRig is a collection of customizable rig building blocks that can be added to the [Rigify](https://docs.blender.org/manual/en/latest/addons/rigging/rigify/introduction.html) Blender addon and rigging system.
+It is being developed for and by the Blender Animation Studio, with the guidance of professional animators.

-Put another way, CloudRig is a collection of customizable rig building blocks That can be added to Rigify.
+You can support this work by subscribing to the [Blender Cloud](https://cloud.blender.org/)!

 # Installing CloudRig
 Download this repository as a .zip via the "Clone or download" button.